Wilkins Peak: Accessing the peak

 Wilkins Peak is not gated, and it can be reached via an unpaved road known as Wilkins Peak Road that starts on U.S. Route 191 southwest of Rock Springs, Wyoming.
 The mountain can also be accessed via another unpaved road that begins in the Scott's Bottom Nature Area in Green River, Wyoming.
 The peak is accessible year-round, weather permitting.
 The Green River access road is in worse shape than the Rock Springs side, and it has several road hazards such as steep grades, poor grading, and off-road vehicle traffic.
 Along with serving radio needs, the peak also is a popular hiking and mountain biking location in the area.
 There are many smaller roads and trails that spring from the peak that offer varied degrees of challenge.

 Trail system

-The Sweetwater Mountain Bike Association, a committee of the City of Green River Chamber of Commerce and in partnership with the BLM, U.S. Forest Service and Rock Springs Grazing Association has sanctioned the mountain biking trail system known as the Wilkins Peak Trail System, currently a group of single track trails encompassing just over 24 miles located on land directly west of Wilkins Peak.
+The Sweetwater Mountain Bike Association, in partnership with the BLM, U.S. Forest Service and Rock Springs Grazing Association has sanctioned the mountain biking trail system known as the Wilkins Peak Trail System, currently a group of single track trails encompassing just over 24 miles located on land directly west of Wilkins Peak.
 Accessed primarily from the Green River area these trails offer a mix of varying difficulty levels for every rider.
 Current trail maps can be obtained for free at the Green River Chamber of Commerce at the Visitor Center.